 Here's a quick video overview of the Salesforce Lightning platform, including mobile and desktop views, the activity feed, workflows, third-party integrations, and more.

-Salesforce Lightning doesn't cost more than Salesforce Classic.
-The interfaces cost the same.
+Wait for it.
+Salesforce Lightning doesn’t cost more than Salesforce Classic.
+The interfaces cost the same, starting at $25 per user, per month.
 Long-time users of the Classic version will be able to switch to Lightning without paying for a new license.
 Meanwhile, new customers will be recommended the Lightning interface by default.

-However, the act of migrating from Classic to Lightning will include some additional costs, as users will need additional training and the company may need to audit its needs to ensure that Lighting still offers the features they'll need.
+However, the act of migrating from Classic to Lightning will include some additional costs, as users will need additional training and the company may need to do an audit to ensure that Lighting still offers the features they’ll need.

 That said, the switch pays for itself: One Forrester study found that switching to Lightning saved each user an hour of work per week.
 Paired with other factors including less support and development time, switching to Lightning from Classic comes with a three-year ROI of 341% with a payback period of 14 months.